Dr. Jennie Luther, DACM, L.Ac

 Ongoing care helps to make that relief last.
 Herbal medicine continues the treatment in between visits, and is great for treating the roots of your issues.
 Your treatment plan can be customized to just treat your presenting symptoms, or to go much deeper to address the roots thoroughly.

-- Over two decades experience in the Healing Arts
+- 25+ years experience in the Healing Arts

 - Certified Massage Therapist (1000+hours), Boulder College of Massage Therapy